Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Introduction

 \section{Introduction}

 Confidence calibration aims to align a model’s expressed confidence with its true predictive performance~\citep{guo2017calibration, desai2020calibration}, and has long been a central research topic for improving the reliability of machine learning systems.
-In recent years, confidence calibration for large language models (LLMs) has attracted increasing attention, as honesty has been recognized as a fundamental aspect of aligning LLMs with human values~\citep{askell2021hh}.
+In recent years, confidence calibration for large language models (LLMs) has attracted increasing attention, as honesty has been recognized as a fundamental aspect of aligning LLMs with human values~\citep{askell2021general}.
 When properly calibrated, LLMs’ confidence can serve as a meaningful indicator of their uncertainty, reflecting the likelihood of hallucination~\citep{Maynez2020Faithfulness, Min2023FActScore} and guiding when retrieval augmentation is required~\citep{ni2024llms}.

 Confidence calibration methods can be divided into training-based and training-free approaches.
-Training-based methods learn to align confidence with ground-truth accuracy and can achieve strong in-domain calibration ~\citep{Lin2022Words, ni2025towards}.
+Training-based methods learn to align confidence with ground-truth accuracy and can achieve strong in-domain calibration ~\citep{lin2022teaching, ni2025towards}.
 However, they require substantial annotation and often generalize poorly to other questions or domains ~\citep{ni2025annotation}.
-In this paper, we focus on training-free methods, which can be roughly categorized into three approaches: 1) leveraging token-level generation probabilities~\citep{guo2017calibration, desai2020calibration,Jiang2021Confidence,si2022prompting}, 2) prompting models to explicitly verbalize confidence~\cite{Lin2022Words, yin2023selfaware,Xiong2024SemanticCluster,ni2024llms}, and 3) measuring semantic consistency across multiple sampled responses~\citep{Manakul2023SelfCheckGPT, kuhn2023semantic,zhang2023sac3}.
-Among these, response-consistency–based methods achieve the state-of-the-art (SOTA) performance.
+In this paper, we focus on training-free methods, which can be roughly categorized into four approaches: 1) leveraging token-level generation probabilities~\citep{guo2017calibration, desai2020calibration,jiang2021can,si2022prompting}, 2) prompting models to explicitly verbalize confidence~\cite{lin2022teaching, yin2023large,xiong2023can,ni2024llms}, 3) measuring semantic consistency across multiple sampled responses~\citep{Manakul2023SelfCheckGPTZB, kuhn2023semantic,zhang2023sac3}, and 4) employing the model itself to evaluate whether its generated answer is correct~\citep{kadavath2022language, tian2023just}.

-Response–consistency–based approaches rely on the implicit assumption that higher agreement among generated responses indicates greater correctness.
-While this assumption often holds for single-answer questions, it breaks down for questions with multiple valid answers.
-In such cases, disagreement among equally correct responses can lead to low confidence estimates, even when the model possesses the relevant knowledge.
-For example, as shown in Figure~\ref{fig:overview_line}, when asked ``name one person who received the Nobel Prize in Physics in 1995'', the model may correctly generate either ``Martin Lewis Perl'' or ``Frederick Reines'' across samples.
-However, answer-level inconsistency results in low estimated confidence, similar to situations in which the model fluctuates among potentially wrong answers. \looseness=-1